kpn92/Portfolio/Python/Project 2/README.md

 - 3D regression modeling

-Working with the employee_attrition.csv dataset
+Working with the 10-employees.csv dataset